nathanfarlow/PineappleCAS/README.md

 <a href="https://travis-ci.org/nathanfarlow/PineappleCAS" alt="Build Status"><img src="https://travis-ci.org/nathanfarlow/PineappleCAS.svg"></a>
 </p>
 <p>
 PineappleCAS is a computer algebra system for the TI-84 Plus CE calculators.
 It is designed as a faster, cleaner, more useful, memory-leak-free alternative to the <a href="https://github.com/nathanfarlow/SymbolicDerivative">SymbolicDerivative</a> project.
-PineappleCAS uses the <a href="https://github.com/creachadair/imath">imath library</a> for arbitrary precision math:
+PineappleCAS uses the <a href="https://github.com/creachadair/imath">imath library</a> for arbitrary precision math.
 </p>

 <hr>